 registered post details).

-If you've lodged a travel insurance claim and it's
+If you've lodged a travel insurance claim and it's been rejected

-you think you've been treated unfairly.
+been treated unfairly.

-- Lodge a written complaint with the insurer's
+- Lodge a written complaint with the insurer's internal

-internal dispute resolution department - Details
+dispute resolution department - Details of your insurer's

-disclosure statement (PDS).
+product disclosure statement (PDS).

 - Take your complaint to external dispute